New Launch Reviews RoyalGreen Review: Luxury Freehold Condo in Sixth Avenue

 Just 285 unique freehold apartments are set to be spread across 8 blocks of 5-storey flats – a solid mix of 2 to 4-bedroom units.

 If you dig a little deeper, you’ll also observe top-notch interior furnishings, floor to ceiling windows and well thought out unit layouts (maximised space-efficiency) – all courtesy of the RoyalGreen’s luxurious allures.

-Combined with the proposed Bukit-Timah-Rochor-Green corridor, Bukit Timah education belt and a solid proximity to Sixth Avenue MRT, it really does seem like one hell of a development.
+Combined with the proposed Bukit-Timah-Rochor-Green corridor, Bukit Timah education belt and solid proximity to Sixth Avenue MRT, it does seem like one hell of a development.

 For more useful tidbits as well as detailed pictures of its show flat units, be sure to check out our full analysis below!